John GEORGES

 opposing flanges 20, 22 in abutting relation to one another, as

-of housing 12, said tree trunk of course admitted into said hollow
+interior of housing 12, said tree trunk of course admitted into

-interior prior to joining said abutting flanges to one another.
+said hollow interior prior to joining said abutting flanges to

-ridges or protrusions 24 are formed in the walls of housing 12, in
+shaped ridges or protrusions 24 are formed in the walls of

-equidistantly and circumferentially spaced apart relation to one
+housing 12, in equidistantly and circumferentially spaced apart

-another, to increase the structural integrity of housing 12.
+relation to one another, to increase the structural integrity of

 The novel structure provides an environmental control which uses

-a lake or stream and the use of other sources of heat is within
+as a lake or stream and the use of other sources of heat is

-its lower end of about twenty three inches (23''), an interior
+at its lower end of about twenty three inches (23''), an

-diameter at upper end 16 of about eight inches (8''), and a
+interior diameter at upper end 16 of about eight inches (8''),

 As best understood in connection with FIG. 4, warm water is